-My research interests are broadly in the field of aquatic ecology and span a breadth of topics from population genetics to community ecology.
-Aquatic ecosystems provide a wealth of vital services to society, but are also some of the most undervalued and threatened systems on Earth.
-As such, my research is often geared towards understanding how freshwater ecosystems operate in the face of anthropogenic disturbance.
+My research interests are broadly in the field of freshwater ecology and span a breadth of topics from population genetics to community ecology.
+Like many naturalists, I grew up around my study system, freshwater lakes, and have always found these ecosystems to be particularly fascinating.
+Freshwater ecosystems provide a wealth of vital services to society, but are also some of the most undervalued and threatened systems on Earth.
+As such, my research is geared towards building a better understanding how freshwater ecosystems operate in the face of anthropogenic disturbance and how effective our efforts are to restore or maintain these systems.

 #Aquatic ecosystem resilience